WalletWasabi/WasabiDoc/docs/getting-started/README.md

 Select _Create a new wallet_.

 Now follow the next few steps/dialogs:
+- Select `Wallet Backup Type`
 - Write down the recovery words. (do not share these with anyone!)
 - Add a passphrase. (do not forget it and also write it down on a separate place from the recovery words, without your passphrase you cannot open your wallet and send your bitcoin!)
-- Select the coinjoin strategy: we select the default one `Maximize Speed`.

 :::danger
 The Recovery words can never be shown again.